 It's no big surprise that when you're stressed, you tend to gain weight and tack on belly fat.
 Sleep deprivation and emotional eating due to stress can cause you to fill up on processed foods loaded with sugar and unhealthy fats.

 According to an October 2017 review in Obesity Reviews, reduced sleep, or a disruption in circadian rhythm such as eating late at night to stay awake, can predispose you to poor metabolic health and unhealthy exercise and eating habits.
 When you reduce stress in your life, you are also better able to maintain healthy levels of the hormone leptin, which aids in regulating your hunger.

 That's why Luciani says any fitness goal should be accompanied by a re-dedication to your self-care practices.
 "A little yoga, a regular bath, meditation or whatever it is that makes you feel less-stressed can go a long way in keeping off body fat," she says.

 10. Keep At It!

 You might be asking, "Can I get abs in a day?"
 Nope, sorry.
 Or, "Can I get abs in a month?"
 Probably not.
-As you might guess, there is no guaranteed timeline for how long it takes to sculpt and show off visible abs, Martin says.
+As you might guess, there is no guaranteed timeline for how long it takes to sculpt six-pack abs, Martin says.

 That's because in addition to your fitness level and percentage of body fat, genetics also play a huge role in where fat accumulates in the body and how long it takes to shed belly fat, she says.
 "You'll need to be consistent for four to six weeks before you start to see your middle section lean out," she says.